 Fostering abandoned and rescued dogs, puppies, cats and kittens is a wonderful and fulfilling experience!
 Each year, hundreds of thousands of pets find themselves in rural shelters and have no idea why their "family" has left them at the doors of these awful places.
 They are tossed aside for various reasons, most of which is none of their fault or their own doing.

-As a foster, you will be giving a second chance to a poor pet who has no one to advocate for them except kind hearted people like you!
-These pets are saved from high kill shelters with limited resources who are unable to care for the number of animals that are abandoned at their doors.
+As a foster, you will be giving a second chance to a dog or cat who has no one to advocate for them except kind hearted people like you!
+These pets are saved from overcrowded shelters with limited resources to care for the number of animals that are abandoned at their doors.
 There is great satisfaction in knowing that you are saving a life!

 If you have ever wanted to save lives by becoming a pet's foster parent, the time is now!!
 You don't have to be a genius.
 You don't have to be rich.
 You don't have to have tons of free time.
-You just have to be a good person who can offer a safe and loving home to a homeless animal, and who is willing to assist a rescue in matching your foster pet with the right forever family.
+You just have to be a good person who can offer a safe and loving home to a homeless animal, and who is willing to assist our rescue in matching your foster pet with the right forever family.

-The time commitment varies from a few days to several weeks.
+The time commitment varies from a few days to several weeks or months.
 We will work with you to find the right foster pet, and we are available to answer any questions and offer support.
 OPH covers all veterinary expenses, preventatives, and provides supplies (such as collar, leash, food, litter boxes and crates or pens) as needed.
 Even if you can only foster once, that is one more pet who will not die, alone and afraid, in the shelter.